0emerald/ValidBootstrapsForNetworkEmbeddings/README.md

 A procedure that evaluates how well a bootstrap replicate follows the true underlying distribution of the observation, for the case where only a single observation is made.
 "A principled method to evaluate the validity of bootstrap replications for graphs (adjacency matrices)" (Naturally this is made easier to evaluate with more observations - i.e. if multiple obs, we advise the reader do this)
+*
+22April2024 update:
+* the `mixed_membership_bootstraps.ipynb` contains stuff on MM SBM and DCSBM.
+Also see functions for testing with bootstraps in the `functions_for_bootstraps.py` file, via our kNN method.
+* Example notebooks for real data, saved under sensible names too.
+*

 ## To do